hroudbari/MapReduce-Framework/README.md

 Project Description
 ***********************************************************************************
 In this project, we implemented a simplified MapReduce framework using gRPC.
-This service will simulate the counting the ocurrences of unique words (keys) in multiple text files.
+This service will simulate the counting the occurrences of unique words (keys) in multiple text files.
 The framework involves one master (client) and multiple workers (servers) each listening on a unique port on the localhost.
 The master is able to assign workers either a map task or reduce task to accomplish this